Active hurricane season comes to an end

 Katia also made headlines this year - but this time in the UK.
 The Met Office's early forecasts of the hurricane's track after it became post-tropical highlighted its course across the Atlantic, leading to weather warnings of strong winds and heavy rain for the UK several days in advance.

 Overall the relatively high amount of Atlantic hurricane activity continues a trend which started in 1995, with most years since then being above-average.
 To assess long-term cycles in North Atlantic hurricane activity the Met Office is trialling experimental forecasts for up to five years ahead.
-This work garnered the Lloyd's Science of Risk prize in 2010.

 While this research continues, the Met Office's hurricane experts will be keeping a close eye on the drivers of tropical storm activity over the next few months as they prepare the first forecast for next year's season, which will be issued in March 2012.
 The main public forecast will be released in May 2012.